girl-coding/Salma-DKIER/README.md

 - 📊 So that I can automate by myself every End to End project I've worked on 👊🏻.

-- Community Influencer 👁️‍🗨️
+- I am a Community Influencer 👁️‍🗨️:
-    .
-I write daily about AI news & Tips to lead a successful career.
+    .I write daily about AI news & Tips to lead a successful career.

     .
 I generate usefull Notion templates that will help you organise your life ,capture your notes, tasks, projects, and resources in one place.

     . 📝 I regularly write articles on [https://medium.com/@dkier.salma](https://medium.com/@dkier.salma) .

     .
 I can help you lead a successful IT career , From being technically capable to showcasing your skills .

     .
 I am  your personal branding Consultant .

     .
 I believe that everyday is a new opportunity to learn something new.

 - 👋 Want to have a constructive talk?
 Book Your Spot => **dkier.salma@gmail.com**